arnabsinha4u/ansible-traininglab/README.md

 ./ansible_lab.yml --tags=users,group,m_startup -e users=2 -e slaves=3
 ```

-#### Access to the users and slaves:
+#### Getting Started: Access to the users and slaves
-1) ansiblelabuser (always created in sequence of numbers) to login into the host as ssh ansiblelabuser1@hostname
+ * ansiblelabuser (always created in sequence of numbers) to login into the host as ssh ansiblelabuser1@hostname
-2) Accept the host checking
+ * Accept the host checking
-3) Once accecpted, will be forwarded automatically into the respective master container
+ * Once accecpted, will be forwarded automatically into the respective master container
-4) Can access the slaves by ssh IP-Address of the slaves (the IP address of the slaves will be 1 increment each to the master IP address[ifconfig on master will reveal the ip address])
+ * Can access the slaves by ssh IP-Address of the slaves (the IP address of the slaves will be 1 increment each to the master IP address[ifconfig on master will reveal the ip address])

 Eg:
 master-1 ip address - 172.17.0.2